In 2001 the Federal Trade Commission strengthened its rules on disclosure of gem treatments.

 This was sparked by the Jewelers Vigilance Committee (JVC) and was supported by 15 other industry organizations.

 The value of polymer impregnated jadeite jade ('B' jade) is considered to be approximately 1/20 (5%) the value of its natural counterpoint.
-Dyed jadeite jade ('C' jade) is worth almost nothing regardless of its appearance.
+Dyed jadeite jade ('C' or 'D' jade) is worth almost nothing regardless of its appearance.

 Both have been proven to be unstable and not permanent, requiring special care instructions.